 6) Windy City Wildfire (AUDL)—The Balrog, Durin's Bane

-It was like a great shadow, in the middle of which was a dark form, of man-shape maybe, yet greater; and a power and terror seemed to be in it and to go before it.
+greater; and a power and terror seemed to be in it and to go before it.

 Verdict: Powerful, terrifying, and awe-inspiring, the Balrog living in Moria is one of the most ancient evils in all of Middle Earth.
 None but Gandalf could have defeated it, and the battle still cost the wizard his life.
 The only reason that the Balrog doesn't rise higher is that its evil is somewhat coincidental to the mission of destroying the Ring; the Balrog likely wouldn't have gotten involved at all if there had been another way around Moria.
 Bonus points for best use of whip in movie since Indiana Jones.

-But no living man am I!
-You look upon a woman. Éowyn I am…living or dark undead, I will smite you, if you touch him.
+I!
+You look upon a woman. Éowyn I am…living or dark undead, I will smite you,

 Verdict: Who could be more radical than Éowyn, the woman who masquerades as a man to join the epic battle of her time when social convention would bar her sex from war.
 Women are few and far between in Tolkien's stories, but Éowyn is remarkable for her skill, her force of will, and--oh yeah--for standing over the fallen King Théoden and slaying the undead leader of the Nazgûl, the Witch-King of Angmar!
 Some serious Macbeth-ian prophetic shenanigans were involved, but it was still totally awesome.